MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 You can also use your Kanban board to do the following tasks:

-- Visualize work in progress, work nearing completion, and work completed.
+- Visualize work that's in progress, nearing completion, and completed.
 - Filter your board to focus on select work based on assignment to a team member or sprint, tags, or parent feature.
 For details, see [Interactively filter backlogs, boards, queries, and plans](../backlogs/filter-backlogs-boards-plans.md).
 - Update workflow status through drag-and-drop operations, as shown in [Update status](#update-status) later in this article.
 - Reorder cards to change priority of work items, as described in [Change priorities](#change-priorities) later in this article.